Skip to content

 Prior to deploying the infrastructure for running Perforce Helix Core we need to create an Amazon Machine Image containing the necessary software and tools.
 The Cloud Game Development Toolkit contains a Packer template for doing just this.

-1. From your terminal, run the following commands from the root of the repository:
+1. From your terminal, run the following commands from the root of the repository (this example assumes usage of arm64 architecture):

 This will use your AWS credentials to provision an EC2 instance in your Default VPC.
 The Region, VPC, and Subnet where this instance is provisioned and the AMI is created are configurable - please consult the example.pkrvars.hcl file and the Packer documentation on assigning variables for more details.